Convert 153 Pounds To Kilograms

 The Significance of Precision

 The level of precision needed depends entirely on the context.
 For everyday purposes, rounding to one decimal place (69.4 kg) is usually sufficient.
-However, in scientific or engineering applications, higher precision might be required, using more decimal places of the conversion factor.
+Still, in scientific or engineering applications, higher precision might be required, using more decimal places of the conversion factor.
 The choice depends on the acceptable margin of error.

 Practical Applications of Pound to Kilogram Conversion